jensen/moresql-notes/README.md

 +-----------------+
 ```

 In JavaScript we make the query using a JavaScript API for PostgreSQL called [node-postgres](https://github.com/brianc/node-postgres).
-The data is converted into arrays of objects.
+The data is converted into arrays and objects.

 ```javascript
 const students = [